Rafael Boban: Early life

 Rafael Boban was born on 22 December 1907 in the village of Sovići, near the town of Grude, Austria-Hungary.
 He was a Roman Catholic Herzegovinian Croat.
-He served as an officer in the Royal Yugoslav Army prior to joining Ustaše units based in Italy in the summer of 1932.
-In September 1932, he returned to Croatia and participated in the Ustaše-led Velebit uprising against Yugoslav rule.
+He served as an officer in the Royal Yugoslav Army prior to joining Ustaše units based in Fascist Italy in the summer of 1932.
+In September 1932, he returned to Yugoslavia and participated in the Ustaše-led Velebit uprising against Yugoslav rule.
 Afterwards, he traveled to Italian-controlled Zadar to request Italian citizenship and protection.
 In May 1934, Ustaše leader Ante Pavelić promoted Boban to the rank of sergeant in the Ustaše and he became a member of Pavelić's inner circle.
 The following year, Boban became a deputy commander of a Royal Italian Army company based in Lipari before being transferred to Calabria.
 At the beginning of December 1937, Italian authorities arrested him and other members of the Ustaše on suspicion that they were planning to assassinate Yugoslav Prime Minister Milan Stojadinović.
 They were all quickly released.